-It may be helpful to contact parents/guardians for a preliminary discussion prior to an IPRC meeting, to ensure they understand the process, their rights related to the process, review any results that have been gathered to inform the process, explain any recommendations that will be made by the school team, and answer any questions they may have prior to the IPRC meeting.
+The OCDSB currently uses the IEP Online (IOL) platform to support the creation, development, and record maintenance related to the IPRC process.
+It is recommended that the school team contact parents/guardians for a preliminary discussion prior to an IPRC meeting, to ensure they understand the process, their rights related to the process, review any results that have been gathered to inform the process, explain any recommendations that will be made by the school team, and answer any questions they may have prior to the IPRC meeting.
+It is also important for administrators to be mindful and consider the required communication needs of the family and ensure that appropriate translation or interpretation services are provided when required.